 ImmunoGen reviews multiple factors when considering a request for expanded access to an investigational agent, including:

-At this point in time, ImmunoGen does not offer expanded access to any of its product candidates because the lack of clinical data precludes an assessment of the candidate’s benefit and risk.
+At this point in time, ImmunoGen does not offer expanded access to any of its investigational products because the lack of clinical data precludes an assessment of the candidate’s benefit and risk.
 ImmunoGen continues to monitor the emerging data from the clinical studies of product candidates in its pipeline.
 When the clinical data have advanced to the point where ImmunoGen, regulatory authorities, and treating physicians are able to make an assessment of the potential benefit and risk of expanded access use in individual patients outside the context of a clinical trial, ImmunoGen will consider implementing such a program.

 Please refer any questions regarding this policy to firstname.lastname@example.org.